raveenam0/raveenam0.github.io/README.md

 To learn more about APIs and Computer Networks, I created a Spotify command-line interface using the Spotify API and Libcurl to make HTTP requests.

 ### [Hair Product Checker](https://github.com/raveenam0/hair-product-checker)
 This is one of my earliest projects.
-I worked on this to solidify my understanding of input and output files and the vector standard template library in C++.
+I worked on this to solidify my understanding of input and output files and C++ vectors.